🥳 Supermanagers episode 100 featuring David Sacks is now LIVE! 🔥

 2 Completed tasks

-Once everyone is refreshed on the goal, the sprint task list is reviewed by the product owner to determine which tasks are complete by giving a brief “done” or “not done” update.
+Once everyone is refreshed on the goal, the product owner reviews the sprint task list to determine which tasks are complete by giving a brief “done” or “not done” update.
 Ideally, the team has completed each product backlog task brought into the sprint, but it’s more important that they achieve the overall goal of the sprint.

 The next portion of sprint review meetings is spent reviewing demos from the development team.
 During this time team members demonstrate a working model of the software to the rest of the sprint review meeting attendees.